Role

 Council members

-Ms Margot Richardson (Chair)
+Ms Margot Richardson (Deputy Chair)

 Ms Margot Richardson is a Fellow of CPA Australia with extensive experience in providing strategic governance, financial and risk management advice to both not-for-profit, and commercial organisations.
 Based in Far North Queensland, Margot has supported providers in remote and regional locations with a strong focus on First Nations providers.